CISecurity/ArtifactExpressions/artifacts/vmware/vmware.vds_v2.rst

 The vmware:vds test is used to verify vSphere Distributed Switch health checks are disabled.

-The vds_object element is used by a vmware:vds test to define the name and connection string of the specific vSphere Distributed Switch to be evaluated.
+The vds_object element is used by a vds_test to define the name and connection string of the specific vSphere Distributed Switch to be evaluated.

 The vds_state element holds information about whether or not health checks are enabled for the specified vSphere Distributed Switch.